DjNemas/MikuLib/MikuLib.Console/README.md

 ## Dependencies

-- `MikuLib.Core` - For RgbColor, AnsiCodes, and ColorHelper
+- `MikuLib.Core` - For MikuRgbColor, MikuAnsiCodes, and MikuColorHelper

 ## License